 Competition Rules All orienteering events are run under International Orienteering Federation, Orienteering Australia and local rules as applicable.
-In addition, all participants are subject to our Fair Play, Code of Conduct and Member Protection policies.
+Refer to Orienteering Australia Operations Manual Section 2, or local rules in OV’s Organisers’ Toolkit In addition, all participants are subject to our Fair Play, Code of Conduct and Member Protection policies.
 Our events are SmokeFree.
 Pets (dogs) may be brought to some events; check with the organiser or organising club first.
 Play By The Rules Play by the Rules (www.playbytherules.net.au) provides free advice, resources and online training to help make sport safe, fair and inclusive.
 This national initiative is supported by Federal, State and Territory Governments.
-Courses relevant to our sport will be posted here, so please come back and review this page from time to time.
-Harassment and Discrimination On-line Victoria Child Safe Standards Safe and enjoyable sport and recreation experiences are the right of every child.
+Victoria Child Safe Standards Safe and enjoyable sport and recreation experiences are the right of every child.
 Keeping children and young people safe is a priority and everyone’s responsibility.
-Vicsport child safe standards Victoria Child Safety Laws Child Protection Course VicSport Code of Conduct Orienteering Victoria and affiliated clubs have adopted Sport and Recreation Victoria’s Code of Conduct for Community Sport.
+Vicsport Child Safe Standards Victoria Child Safety Laws Child Protection Course Fair Play Code Sport and Recreation Victoria Orienteering Victoria and affiliated clubs have adopted Sport and Recreation Victoria’s Fair Play Code.
 Every person; spectator, player, club member, official, participant, administrator, coach, parent or member of the community involved with the sport, should work to ensure: inclusion of every person regardless of their age, gender or sexual orientation inclusion of every person regardless of their race, culture or religion opportunities for people of all abilities to participate in the sport and develop to their full potential respect is shown towards others, the club and the broader community a safe and inclusive environment for all elimination of violent and abusive behaviour protection from sexual harassment or intimidation This Code applies to community sport, training and club sanctioned activities.
 Member Protection Orienteering Victoria has adopted the Orienteering Australia Member Protection Policy.
 If you have any concerns about how orienteering activities are conducted, or about inappropriate behaviour at orienteering events or activities, contact the Member Protection Officer.